haraldrevery/haraldrevery_v1.github.io/README.md

   <h3 align="center"> Website</h3>

   <p align="center">
-    A scuffed Website created using Tailwind CSS (IDK what that even is...), HTML, CSS <br /> and JavaScript that can be used as a Photography Portfolio.
+    A scuffed Website created using Tailwind CSS, HTML, CSS <br /> and JavaScript that can be used as a Photography Portfolio.

   </p>
 </div>